VARIOUS ASPECTS OF TURKISH CULTURE

 Rome took over Anatolia in the last century BC and called it Asia Minor.
 The Roman provincial capital of Ephesus was among the largest and finest cities of its time.
 St. Paul preached there and Virgin Mary died in a small house in the outskirts of the city.
 The seven churches of Asia, whom St. Paul addressed as Epistles, are all in Anatolia.
 St. Nicholas, Santa Claus himself, lived on Anatolia's south coast.

 The westward movement of Turkic peoples headed by the Seljuks led to permanent Turkish settlement in Anatolia.
 Meanwhile, people of different ethnicities remained there.
-The Seljuks left their descendants a rich cultural legacy: Omer Khayyam, the mystic poet renowned throughout the world for his Rubaiyat, was a subject of the Seljuks of Persia; and Mevlana, the spiritual leader of the humanist philosophy of tolerance of Sufism, and founder of the Mevlevi order of the Whirling Dervishes, lived in Konya, the capital of the Anatolian Seljuk Empire, and the order he founded flourished there.
+The Seljuks left their descendants a rich cultural legacy: Omer Khayyam, the mystic poet renowned throughout the world for his Rubaiyat, was a subject of the Seljuks of Persia; and Mevlana, the spiritual leader of the humanist philosophy of tolerance of Sufism, and founder of the Mevlevi order of the Whirling Dervishes, lived in Konya, the capital of the Anatolian Seljuk Empire, where his order flourished.

 Then came the Ottoman Empire which made an impact on the course of world history.
 This empire came to life in the late 13th century as a small Turkish principality near Bursa on the northwestern frontier of the Anatolian Seljuk Empire and gradually found its place in history as one of the great empires of Renaissance Europe.
 The Ottoman Empire reached its zenith in the 17th century.
 By that time it covered Asia Minor, the Crimea, the Caucasus, Mesopotamia, the Middle East, North Africa, and the Balkans.
 The Ottoman Empire followed in the footsteps of its ancestors and set up a system based on tolerance for the many differences among its subjects.
 This cultural and religious tolerance and goodwill is best manifested in the reception of Jews fleeing the Inquisition in the 15th century.
 It was due to this exceptional system assuring stability and tolerance, and freedom of conscience that the Empire was able to hold together people of different religions, languages and races, and also succeeded in protecting and preserving different cultures and languages.
 Today, that tradition of tolerance and harmony lives on in modern Turkey, being enriched as time passes.

 Another reflection of this cultural synthesis can be observed in the rich social structure of Turkey.
 Indeed, Turkey considers itself both European and Asian, and cherishes this diversity as an asset.
-The Turks have lived seven centuries of their history in Europe, and as a European power.
-Thus, not only have they shared and contributed to the contemporary culture of the West, but also have been influenced by it.
-Turkey can be regarded as a cultural bridge between the East and the West, enjoying a unique characteristic in this regard.
-This uniqueness is even more evident today in the social, cultural and political domains.
-Turkey has the longest-running democracy in its widening region, a secular system, and Turkish artists and artisans have developed styles of art that are uniquely Turkish and universal at once, blending together the traditional styles of the East with the practices of the West.
+The Turks have lived seven centuries of their history in Europe, and as a European power, have shared and contributed to the contemporary culture of the West, while also being influenced by it.
+Turkey can be regarded as a cultural bridge between the East and the West.
+This unique characteristic is evident today in the social, cultural and political domains of the country.
+Turkey has the longest-running democracy in its widening region, a secular system, and Turkish artists and artisans that have developed styles of art that are uniquely Turkish and universal at once, blending together the traditional styles of the East with the practices of the West.

 Artistically, in earlier times, Turkish craftsmen and artists showed their creative talents in architecture, music, poetry, textiles, wood and metal working, ceramics, glass making, jewelry, manuscript illumination, miniatures and calligraphy.
-The Ottoman Empire rapidly became the center of the Islamic artistic tradition because of its cultural endowment, constant contact with all the branches of oriental art, and exposure to the occident.
+The Ottoman Empire rapidly became the center of the Islamic artistic tradition because of its cultural endowment, facilitated by constant contact with all the branches of oriental art and exposure to the occident.

 Turkey now holds more than a dozen international art and culture festivals each year, featuring prominent international artists and performers, attracting an audience from all over the world.